Statistical analysis and method to quantify the impact of measurement uncertainty on dynamic mode decomposition: Introduction

 \section{Introduction}

-Real-world systems are abounding with complexity.
-Identifying unknown dynamics from data and learning intrinsic coordinates that enable a linear representation of underlying nonlinear dynamics are two of the most pressing goals of modern dynamical systems \cite{brunton2022data}.
-The Koopman operator approach has found tremendous success toward these goals \cite{Mauroy2020}.
+Real-world systems are complex and nonlinear.
+Identifying unknown dynamics from data and learning intrinsic coordinates that enable a linear representation of the underlying nonlinear dynamics are two of the most pressing goals of modern dynamical systems \cite{brunton2022data}.
+The Koopman operator approach has found tremendous success in these goals \cite{Mauroy2020}.
 In simple words, the Koopman operator transforms a finite-dimensional nonlinear dynamical system into an infinite-dimensional linear system.
 This transformation enables the use of well-developed principles and tools in linear algebra to study nonlinear dynamical systems without neglecting nonlinearities \cite{brunton2019notes}.
+Dynamic mode decomposition (DMD) \cite{Schmid2010}, one of the numerical methods associated with the Koopman operator \cite{Rowley2009}, has been widely adopted. {Indeed, DMD has been applied to robotic systems \cite{Bruder2021}, traffic control systems \cite{Avila2020}, power grids \cite{sharma2021data}, and other engineering systems where sensor measurements are used for real-time operations and control.
+For example, in power grids, data obtained from instruments called phasor measurement units can be used to assess the stability of the system without having to solve nonlinear differential equations \cite{Susuki2014}, identify groups of synchronous generators oscillating coherently after a disturbance \cite{Susuki2011}, and quantify the interplay between state variables and oscillatory modes \cite{Netto2019}}.